neo4j/graphql/packages/graphql/tests/tck/tck-test-files/schema/unions.md

 }

 input MovieOptions {
+  """
-  """Specify one or more MovieSort objects to sort Movies by.
-The sorts will be applied in the order in which they are arranged in the array."""
+  Specify one or more MovieSort objects to sort Movies by.
+The sorts will be applied in the order in which they are arranged in the array.
+  """
   sort: [MovieSort]
   limit: Int
   skip: Int
 }

 input MovieRelationInput {
-  search_Genre: [MovieSearchCreateFieldInput!]
+  search_Genre: [MovieSearchGenreCreateFieldInput!]
-  search_Movie: [MovieSearchCreateFieldInput!]
+  search_Movie: [MovieSearchMovieCreateFieldInput!]
 }

+input MovieSearchConnectFieldInput {
+  where: GenreWhere
+}

+type MovieSearchConnection {
+  edges: [MovieSearchRelationship!]!
+}

+input MovieSearchConnectionWhere {
+  AND: [MovieSearchConnectionWhere!]
+  OR: [MovieSearchConnectionWhere!]
+  Genre: GenreWhere
+  Genre_NOT: GenreWhere
+  Movie: MovieWhere
+  Movie_NOT: MovieWhere
+}

+input MovieSearchGenreCreateFieldInput {
+  node: GenreCreateInput!
+}

+input MovieSearchGenreDeleteFieldInput {
+  where: GenreWhere
+}

 input MovieSearchGenreFieldInput {
-  create: [MovieSearchCreateFieldInput!]
+  create: [MovieSearchGenreCreateFieldInput!]
-  connect: [GenreConnectFieldInput!]
+  connect: [MovieSearchConnectFieldInput!]
 }

 input MovieSearchGenreUpdateFieldInput {
   where: MovieSearchConnectionWhere
   update: GenreUpdateInput
-  connect: [GenreConnectFieldInput!]
+  connect: [MovieSearchConnectFieldInput!]
   disconnect: [GenreDisconnectFieldInput!]
-  create: [MovieSearchCreateFieldInput!]
+  create: [MovieSearchGenreCreateFieldInput!]
   delete: [GenreDeleteFieldInput!]
 }

-input MovieSearchMovieFieldInput {
+input MovieSearchMovieCreateFieldInput {
-  create: [MovieSearchCreateFieldInput!]
-  connect: [MovieConnectFieldInput!]
+  node: MovieCreateInput!
 }

-input GenreDeleteFieldInput {
+input MovieSearchMovieDeleteFieldInput {
-  where: GenreWhere
+  where: MovieWhere
-}

-input MovieDeleteFieldInput {
   delete: MovieDeleteInput
-  where: MovieWhere
 }

+input MovieSearchMovieFieldInput {
+  create: [MovieSearchMovieCreateFieldInput!]
+  connect: [MovieSearchConnectFieldInput!]
+}

 input MovieSearchMovieUpdateFieldInput {
   where: MovieSearchConnectionWhere
   update: MovieUpdateInput
-  connect: [MovieConnectFieldInput!]
+  connect: [MovieSearchConnectFieldInput!]
   disconnect: [MovieDisconnectFieldInput!]
-  create: [MovieSearchCreateFieldInput!]
+  create: [MovieSearchMovieCreateFieldInput!]
   delete: [MovieDeleteFieldInput!]
 }

+type MovieSearchRelationship {
+  node: Search!
+}

+"""
-"""Fields to sort Movies by.
-The order in which sorts are applied is not guaranteed when specifying many fields in one MovieSort object.""" input MovieSort {
+Fields to sort Movies by.
+The order in which sorts are applied is not guaranteed when specifying many fields in one MovieSort object.
+"""
+input MovieSort {
   id: SortDirection
 }